RasaHQ/tutorial-rasa-google-assistant/place_finder/README.md

 # Place Finder assistant

-This repository contains the code of the place finder assistant.
+This repository contains the code of the Rasa-powered Place Finder assistant.

 ## Setup and installation

-In order to Run this assistant, you will need Rasa NLU, Rasa Core libraries and a few additional dependencies.
+In order to run this assistant, you will need Rasa NLU, Rasa Core libraries and a few additional dependencies.
 You can install them all by running the following command:

 ```
 pip install -r requirements.txt